Hello and thank you for viewing my QRZ.COM page !

 This was an very impressing experience and I have been very much excited and immediately radio-crazy and bitten by the "radio bug" !!!

 There I also saw one of the BGS HANOMAG radio vans again (many BGS members changed to the newly established Bundeswehr in 1956 including their radio vans) and I learned that it was a "BGS Funktrupp M", a "Germanized" US SCR-193 (in Germany known as "BGS FuG 4"), consisting of a BC-348 receiver and a BC-191 transmitter refurbished by "STEG", painted in light-grey color and with labels in German language.
 We even had the same SCR-193 set-up as a fixed installed radio station in our barracks serving in a NATO CW Radio Net !
 There I also worked some night-shifts "on duty" !
 After 6 years I was literally back to my beginnings !
 BGS FuG 4, see picture below !

-The 100 W system in an UNIMOG van consisted of a SIEMENS E-309 receiver with the FSE-1300 RTTY demodulator and T-100 teleprinter and a R&S SK-010 transmitter as well as a TFK R-77 monitoring receiver which we used to listen to Rock'n Roll music of RADIO LUXEMBURG on 6090 KHz !
+The 100 W system in a UNIMOG van consisted of a SIEMENS E-309 receiver with the FSE-1300 RTTY demodulator and T-100 teleprinter and a R&S SK-010 transmitter as well as a TFK R-77 monitoring receiver which we mainly used to listen to Rock'n Roll music of RADIO LUXEMBURG on 6090 KHz !
 The 220 VAC power-generator with a BMW engine was on a two-wheel trailer !